 Family members who contribute to any of these violations put the student at risk for disciplinary action.
-Parents trading, selling, giving away, or otherwise distributing or offering to trade, sell, or give away, or otherwise distribute alcohol, marijuana, cigarettes, electronic cigarettes/vaporizers, prescription medicine, performance-enhancing drugs and/or all mind or mood altering substances may result in the dismissal of the parent's student from Christian Brothers.
+Parents who are found to be trading, selling, giving away, or otherwise distributing or offering to trade, sell, or give away, or otherwise distribute alcohol, marijuana, cigarettes, electronic cigarettes/vaporizers, prescription medicine, performance-enhancing drugs and/or all mind- or mood- altering substances may result in the dismissal of the parent's student from Christian Brothers.

 Any of the failures listed above could be severe enough that even one offense could merit immediate dismissal.
-Short of dismissal, the Deans of Students may impose any of the disciplinary consequences listed in this policy.
+Short of dismissal, the Dean of Students may impose any of the disciplinary consequences listed in this policy.